 Open to single turnouts.
 Competitors' times are combined with any penalties incurred.
-Fastest time wins.
+The fastest time wins.

-- 1. Competitors will begin down either side of the line of barrels to the end, weave in and out through the barrels in both directions and return to the Start/Finish line. - 2.
-Competitors may enter the arena at a speed of their choice. - 3.
-A running start is permitted if the facility has enough space to keep other competitors safe.
+- Competitors will begin down either side of the line of barrels to the end, weave in and out through the barrels in both directions and return to the Start/Finish line. - · Competitors may enter the arena at a speed of their choice. - A running start is permitted if the facility has enough space to keep other competitors safe.